Biomaterials-for-Medical-Devices-AI/Helix/README.md

 ## Usage

 Helix will open in your internet browser when you run it.
 The main screen will appear giving a brief introduction to the app.
 To the left of the screen you will see a list of pages with the different functionalities of the app.
-Explanations can be found in the [instructions](https://biomaterials-for-medical-devices-ai.github.io/Helix/index.html).
+Explanations of how to use the page can be found in the [instructions](https://biomaterials-for-medical-devices-ai.github.io/Helix/index.html).

 ## Team